 But it is seen as the most significant legislative rebuke yet to the law.

 Mr Obama has been under fire in recent weeks as insurance companies cancelled millions of Americans' medical insurance policies because they did not meet the stricter conditions of the healthcare overhaul.

-That was despite the Democratic president's promise that people would be able to keep their existing plans.'Frustrated and angered'
+That was despite the Democratic president's promise that people would be able to keep their existing plans.

 The Republican-sponsored bill would allow insurers to sell coverage that does not meet new guidelines mandated under the Affordable Care Act, which is known on both sides of the political divide as Obamacare.

 The White House says the proposal would undermine crucial portions of its flagship domestic achievement.

 It has vowed to veto the bill if it ever passes the Democratic-held Senate, which is seen as unlikely.

 Nearly one-fifth of House Democrats broke ranks to vote for the proposal, in what was seen as a test of party loyalty.

 Many House Democrats are known to be worried that Obamacare's problematic rollout could hurt their 2014 midterm re-election chances.

 A separate issue with the law is the glitches bedeviling the federal website set up to sell the new insurance.